PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-06 07:44:04
+Last updated: 2024-04-06 07:45:10
-Random Quote: In all the world, violent men are the easiest to deal with. - Irene O'Donnell
+Random Quote: The men of Westeros are ever rushing.
+What good is this, I ask you?
+He who hurries through life hurries to his grave.  -  Salladhor Saan